 - Residential Energy Network (RESNET) as a Certified Rater.

-- OR certification through other DED approved programs.
+- OR certification through other DNR approved programs.

 To perform a commercial building energy audit, the applicant must be a licensed Professional Engineer in Missouri with building energy efficiency experience.
 The applicant should also have at least one of the following certifications: